 South Africa incurred the highest trade surpluses with the following countries.

-Among South Africa’s trading partners that generate the greatest positive trade balances, South African surpluses with fellow African nations Democratic Republic of the Congo (up 8.1%), Mozambique (up 7.6%) and Zimbabwe (up 4.3%) grew at the fastest pace from 2022 to 2023.
+Among South Africa’s trading partners that generate the greatest positive trade balances, South African surpluses with Namibia (up 12.4%), Zimbabwe (up 11.3%) and Zambia (up 11.2%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate South Africa’s competitive advantages with the above countries, but also represent key opportunities for South Africa to develop country-specific strategies to optimize its overall position in international trade.